- 5000 deaths/year in the UK

 - Stocking up on pills over several weeks/days/months

-- Some patient may be fine to go home (usually with care of a relative…e.g. a girl who takes 10 paracetomol infront of her girlfriend after a row.
-She says she has no intention to kill herself, and seem upset by the incident.
+- Some patients may be fine to go home (usually with care of a relative…e.g. a girl who takes 10 paracetomol in front of her girlfriend after a row.
+She says she has no intention to kill herself, and seems upset by the incident.)

-- When discharging it is VITAL that you inform community care representatives..e.g. the GP, communit mental health team etc etc. You should phone as well as sending a letter.
+- When discharging it is VITAL that you inform community care representatives..e.g. the GP, community mental health team.
+You should phone as well as sending a letter.
 Usually, there is a follow-up clinic appointment made as well.

 - Don’t prescribe any potentially lethal drugs for the patient to take home with them!

 - You may need to get a psychiatrist to advise you in other cases/cases where patients may need detaining…e.g. an old man who has been stockpiling paracetomol for a long time.
 He lives alone, and took an overdose whilst in his shed.
 He was discovered by chance by a neighbour.
 He had left a note, and had been giving away his belongings.

 - P – Problems – have you had problems for more than 1 month?

 - A – Alone – were you alone at the time?

 - T – Time – have you planned it for more than 3 hours?